 Disability Services' reasonable accommodations are provided for students with physical, learning, or psychological disabilities.
 Each student, after self-reporting and providing appropriate documentation, is evaluated individually to determine suitable accommodations.
-Students are encouraged to contact the Learner Support Services Office early to allow sufficient time for processing accommodation requests.
-The Coordinator of Learner Support Services collaborates with both college personnel and disabled students to develop appropriate accommodations to assist in the student's academic endeavors.
-In order to provide effective educational support to students, the Learner Support Services Office also has assistive devices and software available for students' usage in its resource center.
+Students are encouraged to contact the Counselor's Office early to allow sufficient time for processing accommodation requests.
+The Student Counselor collaborates with both college personnel and disabled students to develop appropriate accommodations to assist in the student's academic endeavors.
+In order to provide effective educational support to students, the Counselor's Office also has assistive devices and software available for students' usage in its resource center.